Javascript is not enabled.

 Still, Wallace says, most of the drugs that are used to treat osteoarthritis, and have strong evidence for doing so, are over-the-counter medications.

-According to the U.S. Centers for Disease Control and Prevention, there is limited evidence on the long-term effectiveness of opioids, also referred to as narcotics, when used for chronic conditions such as arthritis.
+There is limited evidence on the long-term effectiveness of opioids, also referred to as narcotics, when used for chronic conditions such as arthritis, according to the U.S. Centers for Disease Control and Prevention.
 And emerging data suggests over-the-counter pain relievers are safer and more effective.
+But the National Poll on Healthy Aging found that 14 percent of respondents reported taking opioids for joint pain.

-A new study, published in the journal BMJ Evidence-Based Medicine, found that the opioid tramadol, commonly prescribed for chronic pain like arthritis, isn’t as effective as once thought, and that the risks of the drug outweigh the benefits.
-The researchers looked at 6,506 participants who were taking tramadol for neuropathic pain, osteoarthritis, chronic low back pain and fibromyalgia.
+A 2025 meta-analysis published in the journal BMJ Evidence-Based Medicine found that the opioid tramadol, commonly prescribed for chronic pain like arthritis, isn’t as effective as once thought.
+The researchers looked at 19 clinical studies with a combined 6,506 participants who were taking tramadol for neuropathic pain, osteoarthritis, chronic low back pain and fibromyalgia.
+They found that the risks of the drug outweighed the benefits.

 “Given the limited analgesic benefits and increased risk of harm, tramadol use for chronic pain should be reconsidered, with preference for safer alternatives and further high-quality trials to clarify its risk-benefit profile,” the researchers wrote in the study.